Updated on August 17, 2024 by Julie McCool

 Scotts Run Nature Preserve, McLean

-Scotts Run Nature Preserve is a popular stop for joggers, hikers, dog walkers, and families looking for a pretty waterfall not far from DC.
+Scotts Run Nature Preserve is a popular spot for joggers, hikers, dog walkers, and families looking for a pretty waterfall near DC.
 Hike the direct (sometimes steep) route down to the waterfall or enjoy a longer and more challenging loop hike on the Potomac Heritage Scenic Trail.
 Free.
 Best for older kids and teens.

 Seneca Regional Park, Great Falls